Transamination

-In biochemistry
+Biochemical mechanism and function of transamination

 Transamination is responsible for the deamination of most amino acids, and one of the major degradation pathways which convert essential amino acids to non-essential amino acids (amino acids that can be synthesized de novo by the organism).

 A good example of transamination reactions, this diagram shows the biosynthesis (anabolism) of amino acids glutamate, glutamine, proline, and arginine from the precursor alpha-ketoglutarate.

 Transamination is mediated by several types of aminotransferase enzymes.
 An aminotransferase may be specific for an individual amino acid, or it may be able to process any member of a group of similar ones, for example the branched-chain amino acids, which comprises valine, isoleucine, and leucine.
 The two common types of aminotransferases are alanine aminotransferase (ALT) and aspartate aminotransferase (AST).

 Mechanism of action

 Transamination catalyzed by aminotransferase occurs in two stages.
 In the first step, the α amino group of an amino acid is transferred to the enzyme, producing the corresponding α-keto acid and the aminated enzyme.
 During the second stage, the amino group is transferred to the keto acid acceptor, forming the amino acid product while regenerating the enzyme.
 The chirality of an amino acid is determined during transamination.
 For the reaction to complete, aminotransferases require participation of aldehyde containing coenzyme, pyridoxal-5'-phosphate (PLP), a derivative of Pyridoxine (Vitamin B_{6}).
 The amino group is accommodated by conversion of this coenzyme to pyridoxamine-5'-phosphate (PMP).
 PLP is covalently attached to the enzyme via a Schiff Base linkage formed by the condensation of its aldehyde group with the ε-amino group of an enzymatic Lys residue.
 The Schiff base, which is conjugated to the enzyme's pyridinium ring, is the focus of the coenzyme activity.

 Ping Pong Bi Bi mechanism of PLP dependent enzyme catalyzed transamination.
 Aminotransferase reaction occurs in two stages consisting of three steps: Transimination, Tautomerisation and Hydolysis.
 In the first stage, alpha amino group of the aminoacid is transferred to PLP yielding an alpha ketoacid and PMP.
 In the second stage of the reaction, in which the amino group of PMP is transferred to a different alpha Ketoacid to yield a new alpha amino acid and PLP.

 The product of transamination reactions depend on the availability of α-keto acids.
 The products usually are either alanine, aspartate or glutamate, since their corresponding alpha-keto acids are produced through metabolism of fuels.
 Being a major degradative aminoacid pathway, lysine, proline and threonine are the only three amino acids that do not always undergo transamination and rather use respective dehydrogenase.